Wild T & The Spirit Band: History, Songs, Tours

 With an ever-growing back catalogue of originals, plus Tony Springer’s knack for making iconic blues-rock covers his own, Wild T & The Spirit’s flame continues to burn bright.

 As elder statesmen of Canada’s blues scene, they have inspired generations of young guitarists.
-With over 1300 career shows under their belt, expect Wild T & Springer to conjure up magic for years to come.
+With over thousands of career shows under their belt, expect Wild T & Springer to conjure up magic for years to come.